Sanin-Lab/OARscRNA/index.md

 `devtools::install_github("Sanin-Lab/OARscRNA", build_vignettes = TRUE)`

 **For Mac and Linux users**: The package uses `FastHamming::hamming_distance()` to speed up the hamming distance calculation.
-This function requires you to install `OpenMP`.
+Unless `OpenMP` is installed in your computer, the function will default to use all available threads.
 To install via Homebrew run on your terminal: `brew install libomp`

 ## Usage